Greece Travel Guide

 Remember that with the exception of the Vouliagmeni hotels, most of these hotels are on the X96 Airport-Pireaus bus line and many of them are on the coastal tram line.
 They all have bus service to downtown Athens and you can easily get to and from Athens and the port by Pireaus.
 A taxi transfer from the airport with George the Famous Taxi Driver should cost you the same as going to downtown Athens.
 You can also arrange day trips or half days into Athens as well as to Cape Sounion or around the mainland.
 Getting home at night from the Plaka by taxi is easy if you end up staying out after the tram has stopped running.

 There are restaurants within walking distance of every hotel and you can get the names and directions of good ones from the concierge because there is probably a neighborhood taverna that only the locals know about.
-Otherwise Glyfada is full of restaurants from sushi to psistarias and if you just walk up and down the streets that come off the square you will find something you like.
+Otherwise Glyfada is full of restaurants from sushi to psistarias and if you just walk up and down the streets that come off the square you will find something you like and it will probably be better than something similar in downtown Athens.

 If you go to Vari for the grill houses try Tassos which is the last place that I ate at and it was pretty good, and there are several nice psistarias in the square in Voula.